rRedLim/wf-filter-creator/README.md

 ## How to use

-- Open input.txt and write stat combinations(works only for 3+)
+- Open input.txt and write stat combinations
 - Open filtercreator.py
 - Result will be in output.txt